 When the IEEE 802.1X authentication completes successfully, this standard assumes that the STA’s IEEE 802.1X Supplicant and the IEEE 802.1X AS (#10369)share a secret, called a PMK.
 In a non-FT environment, the(#1042) AS transfers the PMK, within the MSK, to the AP, using a technique that is outside the scope of this standard; the derivation of the PMK from the MSK is EAP-method-specific.
 With the PMK in place, the AP initiates a key -confirmation handshake with the STA.
 The key confirmation handshake sets the IEEE 802.1X state variable portValid (as described in IEEE Std 802.1X-2004) to TRUE.

 When SAE authentication completes, both STAs share a PMK.
-With this PMK in place, the AP initiates the key confirmation handshake with the STA.(11s)
+With this PMK in place, the AP initiates the key confirmation handshake with the STA.

+Key confirmation is part of the FILS authentication exchange and no further handshakes are needed to satisfy key management requirements in an ESS.(11s)

-he key confirmation handshake is implemented by the 4-Way Handshake.
+When FILS authentication is not used, the key confirmation handshake is implemented by the 4-Way Handshake.
 The purposes of the 4-Way Handshake are as follows:

 Confirm the existence of the PMK at the peer.